Premier League players continue to take a knee on 2020/21 opening day

 Premier League managers recently applauded the decision made by captains for players to wear a 'No Room For Racism' sleeve badge for 2020/21.

-The 'No Room For Racism' badges replace the Black Lives Matter logo that was present on kits, but Crystal Palace boss stressed that both messages are still "vitally important".
+The 'No Room For Racism' badges replace the Black Lives Matter logo that was present on kits, but Crystal Palace boss Roy Hodgson stressed that both messages remained crucial.

 "Both messages [Black Lives Matter and No Room For Racism] are vitally important," he said.